 Green Fund applications are accepted during Spring and Fall semesters.
-The Green Fund deadline for the Fall 2013 semester is 5pm on October 31st.
+The Green Fund deadline for the Spring 2014 semester is 5pm on March17th, 2014.
 The Green Fund application can be found here.
 Proposals will be selected by mid-Novemeber.

 The Green Fund was created to finance innovative ideas from students, faculty or staff which are designed to help Penn meet its sustainability goals, as outlined in its Climate Action Plan.